mitre/fieldmanual/sphinx-docs/Server-Configuration.md

 only LDAP will be used for logging in.

 ## Setting Custom Login Handlers
-By default, users authenticate to CALDERA by providing credentials (username and password) in the main login page.
+By default, users authenticate to Caldera by providing credentials (username and password) in the main login page.
-These credentials are verified using CALDERA's internal user mapping, or via LDAP if LDAP login is enabled for CALDERA.
+These credentials are verified using Caldera's internal user mapping, or via LDAP if LDAP login is enabled for Caldera.
-If users want to use a different login handler, such as one that handles SAML authentication or a login handler provided by a CALDERA plugin, the `auth.login.handler.module` keyword in the CALDERA configuration file must be changed from its value of `default`, which is used to load the default login handler.
+If users want to use a different login handler, such as one that handles SAML authentication or a login handler provided by a Caldera plugin, the `auth.login.handler.module` keyword in the Caldera configuration file must be changed from its value of `default`, which is used to load the default login handler.
-The configuration value, if not `default`, must be a Python import path string corresponding to the custom login handler relative to the main CALDERA directory (e.g. `auth.login.handler.module: plugins.customplugin.app.my_custom_handler`).
+The configuration value, if not `default`, must be a Python import path string corresponding to the custom login handler relative to the main Caldera directory (e.g. `auth.login.handler.module: plugins.customplugin.app.my_custom_handler`).
 If the keyword is not provided, the default login handler will be used.

 The Python module referenced in the configuration file must implement the following method: